SALTISolutions/wetwin/README.md

 ## Showing results on the web

-The interactive notebooks will move to use Solara (https://github.com/widgetti/solara).
-This has several advantages over using ipywidgets and ipyleaflet with voila.
+The interactive notebooks in this wetwin package are based on [Solara](https://github.com/widgetti/solara).
+This has several advantages over using ipywidgets and ipyleaflet directly.
 The main one is that in addition to use in notebooks the pages can also be served efficiently in a direct way, using `solara run myapp.py`.
 The code between a notebook and the app can be identical except for one call at the end to start the app.

-This change in course changes many things in this repository.
-It will take some time to adapt to the new approach and rewrite the existing examples.
+Another advantage is the use of reactive variables, which are variables that can be linked to multiple widgets and each widget can change and use the variable.
+This makes it easy to have two panels showing data for the same time, for example.
+With callback functions, this would quickly become very complex.

 ## Solara